tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 The starting point for this adventure was, well, a page that no longer exists.
 To be honest, I first started looking at this four months ago, but I got distracted by "life" for a while.
 By the time I had got back to it, things had changed significantly.
 Fortunately, these changes were for the better.
 The [GitHub Pages] front page now gives you a nice video introduction and interactive set up details, plus some links to various [Working with GitHub Pages] guides.

-I discovered very quickly that would have to choose a "site type" before I could get much further.
+I quickly discovered that would have to choose a "site type" before I could get much further.

 > There are three types of GitHub Pages sites: project, user, and organisation.
 > Project sites are connected to a specific project hosted on GitHub, such as
 > a JavaScript library or a recipe collection.
 User and organisation sites are
 > connected to a specific GitHub account.

 This distinction is repeated constantly throughout the documentation, so once